BPerezLamarque/HOME/README.md

 ## Creating alignments for each OTU

-In order to run HOME, you need first to create the microbial alignments for each OTU of the empirical microbiota.
+In order to run HOME, you need first to make the microbial alignments for each OTU of your empirical microbiota.
 The **first step** consists in the usual clustering of the raw reads into OTUs.
 Thus, the **second step** makes the OTU alignments for running HOME on them (using our own bash script: for each core OTU, it picks the most abundant sequence for every host and align them).
 Different pipelines can be used to obtain these microbial alignments for each OTU.

-At the end of both steps, all OTU alignments must be stored in a specific folder (i.e. the working directory where you will run HOME) with the filenames formatted as **alignment_"name"_"OTUXXX".fas**, where "name" will be the name our your HOME run ("name"), and "OTUXXX" is the name of the specific OTU ("name_index").
+At the end of these two steps, all OTU alignments must be stored in a specific folder (i.e. the working directory where you will run HOME) with the filenames formatted as **alignment_"name"_"OTUXXX".fas**, where "name" will be the name our your HOME run ("name"), and "OTUXXX" is the name of the specific OTU ("name_index").

 Examples of bash pipelines to prepare alignments before running HOME are available in the following.